nico935/Deep-Learning-for-Macro/README.md

 # Partial Differential Equation Solving with Neural Operator: Application to a classical Economic Growth Model
 TO-DO
-Fix final version, remove old versions
+Fix final version commit issue, remove old versions
 ## Overview

 This project explores the application of deep learning techniques to solve a classic economic growth model, from Brock and Mirman (1972).
 The approach adapts methods from Azinovic et al. (2022), utilizing neural networks to approximate the solution to the model.